Online Originals: Health expert shares advice before heading back to gym

 “We are a research lab that does exercise training,” said Barefoot.
 “We have a reopening plan that had to be approved by ECU, detailing everything that we are doing– how we are cleaning, how we are screening people, how we are doing every aspect of our job.”

-They’ve used guidance from local, state and national health officials which led to protocols that may benefit gyms and indoor exercise facilities reopening to the public.
-One example: letting people know what disinfectants gyms are using.
+They’ve used guidance from local, state, and national health officials which led to protocols that may benefit gyms and indoor exercise facilities reopening to the public.
+One example: letting people know what disinfectant gyms are using.

 “Know what cleaning supplies and things you are using and what the actual kill times are of those cleaning supplies.
 A lot of times, these disinfectants get sprayed on something and don’t stay wet for the proper amount of time,” added Barefoot.